mirovarga/bl/README.md

 #### `/posts`

-`GET /posts` returns all posts ordered from newest to oldest.
-You can filter them with the following query parameters:
+`GET /posts` returns all posts (in no particular order).

+You can filter the posts with the following query parameters:

 - `tag=<tag>` to return only posts with the `<tag>`
 - `standalone=<yes|no>` to return only standalone or only non-standalone posts respectively
 - `draft=<yes|no>` to return only draft or only non-draft posts respectively

+You can also sort the posts using the `sort` query parameter with the following
+values:

+- `title` to sort the posts by their titles
+- `created` to sort the posts by their created dates
+- `key` to sort the posts by their keys

+> To sort in descending order, prefix the value with `-`, e.g `sort=-title`.

 #### `/posts/{index}`